ahmedzakariahabib/Citylisting-Website-Design/README.md

  # Citylisting-Website-Design

  Citylisting-Website is a responsive website template for  show  city listing.
-It offers a modern and sleek design, providing information about the  City listing, its popular destinations in the world,Featured Categories,world news and tips
+It offers a modern and sleek design, providing information about the  City listing, its popular destinations in the world,Featured Categories,world news and tips.

  ## Table of Contents